-New Jersey Cutting Food Waste to Help Climate
+New Jersey Is Cutting Food Waste to Help the Climate

 A new law in New Jersey aims to shrink the state’s climate footprint and feed the hungry by drastically reducing the amount of wasted food that ends up in landfills.